muarshad01/LLM/Notes/lecture08_notes.md

 * old is the common root between old and older
 * est is the common root between finest and lowest

-* differentiate between estimate and highest because in estimate EST does not end with a /w
+* differentiate between estimate and highest because in estimate `est` does not end with a `/w`
 * stopping criteria can be if the token count becomes a certain number then you stop or just the number of iterations can be the stop uh

 ***